Mobidec/quickstart/README.md

 ```
 .
-├── doc
-│   ├── ADR
-│   │   └── Directory containing Architecture Decision Records (ADR)
-│   └── assets
-│       └── Directory containing documentation assets
 ├── sphinx
 │   ├── conf.py
 │   │    └── Sphinx documentation configuration file
 │   └── index.rst
 │        └── Root file for Sphinx documentation, structuring and linking source documents into complete documentation.
 ├── src
 │   └── quickstart
 │        ├── __init__.py
 │        ├── main.py
 │        │    └── Main file of your package, it references what is usable in your package
 │        └── module_name
 │             ├── __init__.py
 │             └── module.py
 │                  └── Module file, each module holds a logic of the package
 ├── tests
 │    └── Directory for testing the package and verifying that everything works
 ├── .gitattributes
 │    └── Ensures that all text files use LF as the line ending, improving consistency across different development environments.
 ├── .bumpversion.toml
 │    └── Configuration file for bumping the package version
 ├── .gitignore
 │    └── File explicitly instructed for Git to ignore
-├── .gitlab-ci.yml
+├── .github
+│    └── workflows
-│    └── CI/CD configuration file
+│         └── Github Ci/CD files
 ├── .pre-commit-config.yaml
 │    └── Pre-commit configuration file
 ├── CONTRIBUTING.md